crystalidea/qt6windows7/README.md

 perl make_win7_archive.pl C:\qt6_x64
 ```

+The architecture is read from `Qt6Core.dll`, so a 32-bit installation produces `qt6_x86_to_run_on_windows7.7z` and a 64-bit one `qt6_x64_to_run_on_windows7.7z`, each with the matching runtime.
+Pass a name as the second argument to override it.

 It collects the Qt libraries from `bin`, the plugins applications load by path (`platforms`, `styles`, `imageformats` and `multimedia`, each skipped when the module was not built), and Qt Designer, which is a quick way to tell whether a build really runs on Windows 7.
 Debug builds are left out; a plain name match would not do here, since `qdirect2d.dll` and a few others genuinely end in a 'd', so a library counts as a debug build only when its release twin sits next to it.

-The Visual C++ runtime is packed as well, taken from the newest redistributable installed alongside the compiler.
+The Visual C++ runtime is packed as well, taken from the newest redistributable installed alongside the compiler, for the architecture Qt was built for.
 That is not just convenience: a redistributable **older** than the toolset that compiled Qt is unsupported, and it fails by crashing rather than by refusing to load — a Windows 7 machine carrying 14.36 will start a Designer built with 14.44 and then fault inside `MSVCP140.dll`.
 Shipping the matching runtime keeps the archive self-contained.
 Set `$include_msvc_runtime` to 0 in the script to leave it out.

 ### License